quii/learn-go-with-tests/reading-files.md

 As always we'll take an iterative approach where we're always taking simple, safe steps toward our goal.

 This requires us to break up our work into iterative steps, but we should be careful not to fall in to the trap of taking a "bottom up" approach.
 That might involve us making some kind of abstraction that is only validated once we stick everything together.

 This is _not_ iterative!
 This is missing out on the tight feedback loops that TDD is supposed to bring us.

+Kent Beck says:

+> Optimism is an occupational hazard of programming.
+Feedback is the treatment.

-Iterative means we work in "thin" vertical slices, as end-to-end as possible, keeping scope small but useful and validated.
+Iterative means we work in "thin" vertical slices, as end-to-end as possible, keeping scope small but useful and validated with tight feedback loops.

 Let's remind ourselves of our mindset and goals when starting: